Charlotte Gainsbourg: Acting

 Gainsbourg worked with von Trier once again on his 2013 film Nymphomaniac, in which she played the title role.
 The 5½-hour film depicts the life of a sex addict from youth to middle age.
 Regarding her reservations about the part, Gainsbourg commented, "The sex scenes weren't so hard.
 For me, it was all the masochistic scenes.
 Those were embarrassing and, yes, a little humiliating."

 In 2014, she starred in Three Hearts and Éric Toledano and Olivier Nakache's film Samba, for which she was nominated for a Lumière Award for Best Actress.
-She then played Dr. Catherine Marceaux in Independence Day: Resurgence, sequel of the 1996 film Independence Day.
+She then played Dr. Catherine Marceaux in Independence Day: Resurgence (2016), sequel of the 1996 film Independence Day.
 In 2017, she starred alongside Michael Fassbender and Rebecca Ferguson in the crime thriller film The Snowman.
-In 2020, she had a cameo role playing herself in the first episode of the fourth season of Call My Agent!.
+In 2020, Gainsbourg had a guest role playing herself in the first episode of the fourth season of Call My Agent!.